-The rarest of all three is Opalised Wood (this is the cutters favourite type of boulder opal).
+The rarest of all three is Opalised Wood (this is the cutter's favourite type of boulder opal).
 This forms in roots of wood where the matter decomposes leaving gaps where the opal, a combination of silica and water, trickles into it.
-Over a process which takes millions of years, unique patterns are formed between the opal and the fossilised wood.
+Over a process that takes millions of years, unique patterns are formed between the opal and the fossilised wood.

-With a relationship built by our managing director’s mother dating back over 18 years, we have the privilege of hand selecting each and every opal we get from our boulder opal supplier!
+With a relationship built by our Managing Director’s mother dating back over 20 years, we have the privilege of hand-selecting each and every opal we get from our boulder opal supplier!
 We pick them with our customers at the forefront of our mind.
-They are a truly ethically sourced gemstone that our suppliers - a husband and wife team from Australia- have mine, cut and polish themselves.
+They are a truly ethically sourced gemstone that our suppliers - a husband and wife team from Australia mine, cut and polish the stones themselves.

 A visit from our opal supplier always causes quite a stir in the Kernowcraft office!
-As opals are best viewed in good, natural daylight, we’ll take a seat in by a window and delight in trays full of exquisite opals!
-As we cherry picked each and every boulder opal, we ensure the quality of the stones is of the highest standards in terms of marks, cracks etc.
+As opals are best viewed in good, natural daylight, we’ll take a seat by a window and delight in trays full of exquisite opals!
+As we cherry-pick each and every boulder opal, we ensure the quality of the stones is of the highest standards in terms of marks, cracks etc.

-Our supplier brings a range to suit any budget and whilst we always ensure we pick opals we know are within the budgets of our customers, we do get the privilege of seeing boulder opals worth over £10,000 wholesale!
-The image below is an example of some of the very expensive opals found and cut by our suppliers - they range from £1000 to £500!
+Our supplier brings a range to suit any budget and whilst we always ensure we pick opals that we know are within the budgets of our customers, we do get the privilege of seeing boulder opals worth over £10,000 wholesale!
+The image below is an example of some of the very expensive opals found and cut by our suppliers.

-The Play of Colour: A brilliant range of the full spectrum of colours adds to quality.
-Red fire is generally the most valuable - more rare than any other colour.
+The Play of Colour: A brilliant range of the full spectrum of colours adds to the quality.
+Red fire is generally the most valuable - rarer than any other colour.
 Green is more valuable than blue.

-Pattern: The pattern in which the colours are displayed in and its distinctiveness.
+Pattern: The pattern in which the colours are displayed and its distinctiveness.

 When picking opals we try to ensure we select something for everyone.
 We are constantly shocked by the variations between opals and how different they can be.
 Below is an example of some of the amazing boulder opals we have supplied in the past.